Will the doctor have to follow my advance decision or advance statement?

 The advance decision must also:

-- not have been made under the influence of other people
+- not have been made under pressure from other people